- California is home to more than two million undocumented immigrants.

-Nationwide, eight of every ten undocumented immigrants are from Latin America—and more than half (58%) are from Mexico alone.
-Most of the remainder are from Asia, though Europe, Canada, and Africa account for hundreds of thousands of undocumented immigrants in the United States.
-As of 2010, the share of undocumented immigrants from Mexico has declined somewhat, probably due to a decrease in new undocumented immigrants from Mexico and increased deportations of Mexican undocumented immigrants.
+Nationwide, 79% of undocumented immigrants are from Latin America—a declining majority (52%) are from Mexico alone.
+Most of the others are from Asia—though Europe, Canada, and Africa account for hundreds of thousands of undocumented immigrants in the United States.
+Estimates for California suggest 68% of the state’s undocumented population is Mexican-born.

-- Undocumented immigrants often live with relatives who are legal U.S. residents.
+- Undocumented immigrants often live with relatives who are citizens or legal residents.

 - About one in ten workers in California is an undocumented immigrant.

-California’s labor force includes about 1.85 million undocumented immigrants—along with Nevada, it has the highest statewide concentration of undocumented workers (10%) in the U.S. Undocumented immigrants work disproportionately in the farming, construction, production, services, and transportation/materials moving industries.
+California’s labor force includes about 1.85 million undocumented immigrants—the second-highest statewide share of undocumented workers (9.4%) in the nation, after Nevada (10.2%).
+Undocumented immigrants work disproportionately in the farming, construction, production, services, and transportation/materials moving industries.

-- A record share of Californians back a path to legal status.
+- A large majority of Californians back a path to legal status.

 Since September 2013, the PPIC Statewide Survey has asked Californians five times if they favor "providing a path to citizenship for illegal immigrants in the U.S. if they met certain requirements including a waiting period, paying fines and back taxes, passing criminal background checks, and learning English.”
 Each time, 80% or more of California adults have supported this idea.